-Students will study a variety of topics including health, nutrition, food and kitchen safety, relationships, fitness, tourism, healthy community, accessing the money management and work readiness skills.
-The topics will provide them with many important independent living skills and experiences.
+Students will study a variety of topics including health and nutrition, food and kitchen safety, fitness, tourism, healthy relationships, road safety, and protective behaviours.
+The topics provide them with many important independent living skills and experiences.
 Class work and assessments are presented in a realworld context and are tailored to individual student ability.